McGinty's Ascent Productions

 Who Governs the Aquifer?

-Local Power and California’s Groundwater Crisis
+Power, Representation, and California's Groundwater Crisis

-What happens to “sustainability” when the agencies managing an overdrafted aquifer are led by those most empowered to extract it?
+What happens to “sustainability” when the agencies managing an overdrafted aquifer are led by those most empowered to extract from it?

 DRY WELLS OF THE PASO BASIN: A TRAGEDY OF THE COMMONS 2024 image DRY WELLS OF THE PASO BASIN: A TRAGEDY OF THE COMMONS 2024 image DRY WELLS OF THE PASO BASIN: A TRAGEDY OF THE COMMONS 2024 image